- Written by Dr.Mehmet Demircioglu

 Surgical technique and aftercare cannot be separated.
 A carefully performed transplant still needs careful recovery.
 The surgeon can place grafts well, but the patient must protect those grafts during the period when small careless habits can create unnecessary irritation.

-What mindset helps after accidental contact?
+A steady mindset after accidental contact

 The right mindset is serious but not frightened.
 Do not dismiss real trauma, but do not turn every light touch into a catastrophe.
 Both extremes can lead to poor decisions.

 If you touched the grafts lightly and nothing changed, return to careful aftercare.
-If there was bleeding, a strong impact, a tissue-like piece, or worsening symptoms, document it and contact the clinic.
+If there was bleeding, a strong impact, a piece of tissue, or worsening symptoms, document it once and ask for guidance.
 That is the practical rule.

 It helps to understand these moments before they happen.
 Accidents feel less frightening when you already know what matters.
 Bleeding matters.
 Force matters.
 Repetition matters.
 Worsening symptoms matter.